-A carefully curated emergency kit won’t help parents avoid disaster, but it’ll help them recover from it quickly when away from home and on the road.
+A carefully curated baby emergency kit won’t help parents avoid disaster, but it’ll help them recover from it quickly when away from home and on a road trip.

 Babies need a lot of stuff, and because of that harsh reality, it would impossible to bring everything a baby needs every time parents venture out of the house.
 But as Franz Kafka wrote in The Metamorphosis: it is “better to have, and not need, than to need, and not have.”
 Any parent who has struggled to recover from a road trip diaper blowout armed only with a used Denny’s napkin and a half-empty bottle of Fiji water can attest to the truth in that sentiment.

 How prepared should parents be?
 Well, that depends a great deal on their lifestyle and how far they typically travel from a home base.
 That said there are baby emergency kit must-haves (and a couple optional extras) that can be packed in a duffel, extra diaper bag, or plastic tote that would make even the pessimistic Kafka feel at ease.